Search

 • TrackedCam: Out → Compound output

-• Setup tracked camera input.
-Please refer to Setting Up Virtual Sets with Tracked Cameras on how to do this.
+• Set up the tracked camera input.
+Please refer to the Tracked Camera Workflow on how to do this.

 Aximmetry DE supports 3 methods for compositing the camera image with the virtual set.